hexmaster111/drn_hud/readme.md

 ### Notes:
   - DRN is by erentspark todo(link)
-  - this tool is a partal impl of there RFC, written by MX-5050
+  - this tool is a partal impl of erentsparks RFC